Combodo/iTop/.doc/README.md

    * for variables, always prefix them with `$`.
    * do not use inline @see
  * as spaces are used to mark code, the templates have very few indentation, thus they are awful to read (sorry)
+ * `@example`
+   * the sentence in the first line (next to the tag) is the title, it  must be enclose by double quotes
+   * the following lines are the sample code.
+   * 💔 since we simply hack the official tag, this syntax must be respected carefully 💔